smiarnau/RepData_PeerAssessment1/PA1_template.md

 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 There is a slight difference between the activity patterns between weekdays and weekdends that is that the starting time to make activity during weekends is a little bit later than in weekdays.
 The final time is also later during weekends than weekdays.
+We can also observe that during weekends the activity is more distributed in time than during weekdays that is more concentrated in the first morning hours.

 ```r